vally941/salon-booking-system/README.md

 A full-stack salon booking web application built with Flask, SQLAlchemy, and MySQL.

-The system allows customers to book appointments online while administrators manage services, bookings, messages, and portfolio items through a secure dashboard.
+The system allows customers to book appointments online while administrators manage bookings, customers, messages, and portfolio items through a secure dashboard.

 ---